MicrosoftDocs/edge-developer/microsoft-edge/web-platform/deprecating-ie-support.md

 ---
 # Moving users to Microsoft Edge from Internet Explorer

 Many modern websites have designs that are incompatible with Internet Explorer \(IE\).
 Whenever a user of IE visits an incompatible public site, the user may get a message  stating the site is incompatible with the browser.
 After the message is displayed, the user must manually switch to a different browser.
 To minimize disruptions, starting with version 84, Microsoft Edge supports a new capability.
 The new capability automatically redirect the user.
 When a user navigates using IE to a site that is incompatible with IE, Windows automatically redirects the user to Microsoft Edge.
-You can see what sites are on the list by navigating to https://edge.microsoft.com/neededge/v1.
+To review the sites on the list, navigate to [Need Edge list][MicrosoftEdgeNeededgeV1].

 This article describes the following concepts.